Does Root Canal Therapy Help A Child’s Infected Tooth?

 When your child complains about pain when eating or a toothache, bring him or her to the office.
 We will make an accurate and precise diagnosis using advanced digital technology.
 If we uncover advanced decay or a dental infection, we will recommend a conservative alternative to a root anal known as a pulpotomy.
 Basically, we administer sedation to ensure your little one is comfortable and relaxed.
 We then open the tooth and remove the infected portions of the pulp instead of the entire thing.
 We add medicated filling material and then repair the tooth with a filling or crown.
 The process only takes one visit, and could help prevent tooth loss and worsening pain!

 What can be done to safeguard little smiles against issues like advanced tooth decay or an infected tooth?
 Well, start by making sure your little one brushes properly in the morning and at night using a fluoride toothpaste.
 Help him or her floss every evening too!
 Make time to attend checkups and cleanings every six months too, so we keep an eye out for the warning signs of cavities.
 If you have any questions about how we treat infected teeth to protect little smiles, then contact our team today!

 Do You Have Questions About Children’s Dental Care?

 Our team wants to make sure your child continues to enjoy optimal oral health.
-To learn about treating cases of dental infection, then schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn about treating cases of dental infection, then by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.